-^{} Derived from our unaudited interim consolidated financial statements.
+Derived from our unaudited interim consolidated financial statements.

-^{} Derived from our audited consolidated financial statements.
+Derived from our audited consolidated financial statements.

 - (1) As of October 25, 2009, the fresh-start adoption date, we adopted fresh-start accounting for our consolidated financial statements.
 Because of the emergence from reorganization proceedings and adoption of fresh-start accounting, the historical financial information for periods after October 25, 2009 is not fully comparable to periods before October 25, 2009.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Changes to Our Business" - (2) The unaudited pro forma earnings (loss) per share have been calculated in accordance with Staff Accounting Bulletin Topic 1.B.3 in relation to our distribution made to shareholders in April 2010.
-See note 20 in the unaudited interim consolidated financial statements and note 27 (D) in the audited consolidated financial statements. - (3) Total indebtedness is calculated as long and short-term borrowings, including the current portion of long-term borrowings. - (4) Long-term obligations include long-term borrowings, capital leases and redeemable convertible preferred units. - (5) We define Adjusted EBITDA as net income (loss) less income (loss) from discontinued operations, net of taxes, adjusted to exclude (i) depreciation and amortization associated with continuing operations, (ii) interest expense, net, (iii) income tax expenses, (iv) restructuring and impairment charges, (v) other restructuring charges, (vi) abandoned IPO expenses, (vii) subcontractor claim settlement, (viii) the increase in cost of sales resulting from the fresh-start inventory accounting step-up, (ix) equity-based compensation expense, (x) reorganization items, net and (xi) foreign currency gain (loss), net.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Changes to Our Business" - (2) Total indebtedness is calculated as long and short-term borrowings, including the current portion of long-term borrowings. - (3) Long-term obligations include long-term borrowings, capital leases and redeemable convertible preferred units. - (4) We define Adjusted EBITDA as net income (loss) less income (loss) from discontinued operations, net of taxes, adjusted to exclude (i) depreciation and amortization associated with continuing operations, (ii) interest expense, net, (iii) income tax expenses, (iv) restructuring and impairment charges, (v) other restructuring charges, (vi) abandoned IPO expenses, (vii) subcontractor claim settlement, (viii) the increase in cost of sales resulting from the fresh-start inventory accounting step-up, (ix) equity-based compensation expense, (x) reorganization items, net and (xi) foreign currency gain (loss), net.
 See the footnotes to the table below for further information regarding these items.
 We present Adjusted EBITDA as a supplemental measure of our performance because: - Adjusted EBITDA eliminates the impact of a number of items that may be either one time or recurring items that we do not consider to be indicative of our core ongoing operating performance; - we believe that Adjusted EBITDA is an enterprise level performance measure commonly reported and widely used by analysts and investors in our industry; - · we anticipate that our investor and analyst presentations after we are public will include Adjusted EBITDA; and - we believe that Adjusted EBITDA provides investors with a more consistent measurement of period to period performance of our core operations, as well as a comparison of our operating performance to that of other companies in our industry.